Image: Philipp Lublasser

 If you’re a nature lover, this retreat will be particularly powerful.
 A running theme throughout the retreat is the element of being present in nature.
 It’s a chance to take a break from day-to-day life, in an environment where connection to nature is ever-present.

-On the weekend of May 27th, join Sarah at Pure Awareness Yoga & Retreats in Winfield, AB, as she leads you through land-based teachings, circle, yoga and movement, shamanic journey, ceremony and meditation.
+Check out Sarah’s page to stay up to date on her latest retreats.
+Join as she leads you through land-based teachings, circle, yoga and movement, shamanic journey, ceremony and meditation.
 Connect to yourself and nature, and manifest healing, self care and mental health practices through outdoor experiences.
 It’s sure to be a life-changing experience, and an Adventure in the truest sense!